morea-framework/morea-framework.github.io/docs/change-hi/getting-started.md

 ## Request a stub module if necessary

-The Change-HI site ([https://change-hi.github.io/modules](https://change-hi.github.io/modules)) contains a set of "stub" modules for upcoming workshops during AY 2022-23.
+The Change-HI/EDU site ([https://change-hi.github.io/modules](https://change-hi.github.io/modules)) contains a set of "stub" modules for upcoming workshops during AY 2022-23.
 In most cases, a stub module will already exist, but if not, please ask Philip Johnson to create one for you.
 That will simplify content creation when you are just getting started with Morea.

-## Fork the Change-HI site
+## Fork the Change-HI/EDU site

-Once you have installed a git client, an editor, and Jekyll, the next step is to fork a copy of the Change-HI Morea site, download it, and get it to run locally on your computer.
+Once you have installed a git client, an editor, and Jekyll, the next step is to fork a copy of the Change-HI/EDU Morea site, download it, and get it to run locally on your computer.

 ### Go to site